top of page

 Blaw blaw blaw written on a wall

-First, let’s get clear on what it is.
-Wordiness is when you use more words than necessary to express an idea.
-This can include:
+Wordiness, sometimes called overwriting, is when you use more words than necessary to express an idea.
+It's the opposite of concise or economical writing.
+Culprits may include:

 • fillers (e.g. needless to say, sort of)